jonnymuir/jonnymoo.github.io/_posts/2023-09-11-Carbon Credits.md

 # What is a carbon project

 A carbon project is a project which produces credits by avoiding or removing emission.
-Projects are typically nature based (e.g. planting trees, preserving wetlands) or technology based (e.g. direct air capture and storage tech wizardry)
+Projects are typically nature based (e.g. planting trees, preserving wetlands) or technology based (e.g. direct air capture and storage tech wizardry).

 Photo by <a href="https://unsplash.com/@mischievous_penguins?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Casey Horner</a> on <a href="https://unsplash.com/photos/4rDCa5hBlCs?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>